Behavioral Communities and the Atomic Structure of Networks: Introduction

+Our results on how to identify all of the blocks of a stochastic block model make use of a recent breakthrough in random graph theory characterizing a modularity property of random graphs (\cite{mcdiarmid2018ER_modularity}), that we extend to a more general class of random graphs.

-Our approach is not only different in terms of what we identify, but also in terms of the basic perspective that drives our definition.
-We derive community structure from the patterns of behavior that a network can support - so our approach is driven by what a network does rather than, and only indirectly, by the structural patterns that it exhibits.
-Of course which patterns of behaviors a network supports depends on its structure, but this change in focus is fundamental and does a couple of things.
-First, it provides a reasoning behind what a community is -- a microfoundation.
-Second, it often leads us to find more basic ``atoms'' -- or different communities than standard community detection algorithms.
-In particular, our community partitions are often refinements of those produced by other algorithms because larger blocks identified by others tend to have subtle substructures along which behaviors can diverge.
-Also, for some behaviors the atoms go across blocks as the thresholds for contagion are low enough that blocks are not the right objects for identifying behavior.
-Which community partition is correct depends, of course, on the application, but the atoms that our approach identifies are important in attempting to influence or predict behavior.
+Our approach is not only different from the previous community detection literature in terms of what we identify as a community, but also in terms of the perspective that drives our definition.
+We microfound our definition of community in the patterns of behavior that a network can support: so our approach is motivated and {\sl directly defined} by how networks shape behaviors.
+This change in focus is fundamental and does a couple of things.
+First, it provides a reasoning behind what a community is: a microfoundation for the definition.
+Second, it often leads us to find more basic `atoms' that differ substantially from the communities identified by standard community detection algorithms.
+In particular, our community partitions vary with the behavior in question, and cut across those produced by other algorithms: refining some communities and grouping others together based on the contagion of behavior that would occur.

-Obviously, our results relates to a games-on-networks analysis (e.g., see \cite*{jacksonz2014}).
-A first contribution in that direction was \cite{morris2000},\footnote{There is an earlier literature on the majority game or voting game, e.g., \cite{cliffords1973,holleyl1975} that is a precursor to Morris's analysis for a specific threshold.} whose results addressed a question of when it is that a network allows for two different actions to be played in equilibrium.
-Our analysis provides new definitions, perspectives, and results concerning the behavioral conventions that a network can sustain.

-Our results also provides new insights into the estimation of preferences in settings with complementarities (\cite*{bramoulledf2009}), as well as how to best seed a network when there are complementarities in diffusion (e.g., see \cite*{granovetter1978,centolaem2007,aralms2013}).